RevelationSpace/Spacesucker/README.md

 There is an IRED on the controller PCB for future options (like controlling an airconditioning unit).

-The 7-segment display shows status and errors.
-More about that later...
+The 7-segment display shows status and errors:

+A is auto mode, unit responds to CO2 levels
+O is override (manual) mode.
+H is high CO2 level detected
+C is critical CO2 level detected
+S is starting up fan
+. only is space closed, fan off d is space closed, fan running to get rid of moisture all others, see c code